TrustyPatches/revisor/AlgorithmsAndComplexityI.md

 ## Questions ##

+### Algorithm Analysis and Basic Sorting ###

+1. Give an implementation of a binary search and its running time.

+2. Give an implementation of a selection sort and its running time.

+3. Give an implementation of an insertion sort and its running time.

+4. Give an implementation of a merge sort and its running time.

+5. List some common time classes with examples of operations/algorithms in each.

+### Recursion and More Sorting ####

+1. Compare the advantages and disadvantages of recursive implementations as compared with iterative ones.

+2. Give a recursive implementation of merge sort.

+3. Give an iterative implementation of merge sort.

+### Quicksort ###

+1. Give pseudocode for quicksort.

+2. Discuss the good, bad and average cases for quicksort.

+3. Describe the various strategies for implementing the quicksort partition function.

+4. Summarise the running times of selection, insertion, merge and quicksort.

+### Running Time Analysis ###

+1. Give definitions for big-oh, big-omega and big-theta.

+2. Provide some rules of growth that are true in running time analysis.

+3. You have a choice of running an algorithm ALG once on a list of 10 million integers or on ten different lists of 1 million integers each.
+Which is faster:
+  a) If ALG is a Binary Search?
+  b) If ALG is a Selection Search?
+  c) If ALG is a Linear Search?

 ### ADTs and Data Structures ###

 1. How would you distinguish between and ADT and a data structure?